Have you ever been annoyed that in e.g. Linux or FreeBSD, due to "conflicts",

 The examples below assume you already have installed the MariaDB clients via your package manager.
 Of course we can also do this the other way around: If we have the MySQL client package already installed, then you can use a similar approach to install the MariaDB client tools.

-Navigate to the MySQL Community Downloads and sign up for an Oracle account if you don't have one already.
+If you don't already have access to the MySQL packages via your package manager, then navigate to the MySQL Community Downloads and sign up for an Oracle account if you don't have one already.
 Then once logged in to the aforementioned page, you are faced with several options about the format of the download.
 Choose one of the following:

 Linux - generic

-Choose "Linux - generic" for operating system.
+For other distros, choose "Linux - generic" for operating system.
 OS version (glibc version) doesn't matter, as far as I can tell.
 Then download the "Compressed TAR Archive, Minimal install".
 The resulting .tar.xz package can then be uncompressed with a command such as:

 tar xvfz mysql-8.4.6-linux-glibc2.28-x86_64-minimal.tar.xz